Book now for £49

 You are not expected to do anything you are uncomfortable with during your trip, so if you have a problem with standing up in front of a class full of kids at first, don’t worry, you can still address the problem of large class sizes and ensure that all of the children are receiving sufficient attention ad help!
 If you do feel uncomfortable at any stage, please do not hesitate to ask for help from your class teacher.

 The school holidays run with a fairly similar structure to the UK, though the dates are less rigid.
 The longest holiday is in the summer, with shorter ones at Easter and Christmas, but don’t worry – you can still help out during the holidays!
 The school runs morning activities and some lessons during the breaks which are organised and initiated by volunteers, with the support of the project coordinators and school heads.
 Teaching Arts & Crafts, music, drama, helping improve English and reading skills, giving wildlife and environment classes, as well as helping organise and coach sports.
 Your input during the holidays is highly valued as it helps to keep a lot of children off the streets, giving them something valuable to do, and keeps them out of trouble.
+There tends to be fewer children than you would expect in a school classroom, but the benefit of this is that you can provide slightly more individual attention to the children with more manageable numbers.
 Of course, as with any children worldwide, you’ll need to be motivated enough to keep your classes interesting, and keep the children coming – it is the school holidays after all!

 Free time (Friday afternoons and weekends) can be spent on a number of things, and as your volunteer house is right on the banks of Lake Malawi, swimming through the sparking waters after a hot day is especially popular.
 Otherwise, you’ll have the chance to just relax at the house, or take a trip to see a little more of the area.
 Weekend excursions are not included in the price, though for around (£100 / USD150) you will receive transportation, 2 nights accommodation, three meals a day and have a staff member with you to act as a guide.
 Trips can be paid for locally, and include wildlife spotting in Liwonde National Park, water sports, boat rides and beach relaxation at Cape Maclear - a popular tourist village, and a forest and horse trek experience in the forests of the Zomba Plateau.